Cal Newport

-Calvin C. Newport (born 1982) is an American nonfiction author and associate professor of computer science at Georgetown University.
+Calvin C. Newport is an American nonfiction author and full time professor of computer science at Georgetown University.

 Background and education

+Newport grew up in Pennington, New Jersey, and graduated from Hopewell Valley Central High School in 2000.

-Cal Newport was born June 23, 1982.
-He completed his undergraduate studies at Dartmouth College in 2004 and received a Ph.D. in computer science from Massachusetts Institute of Technology in 2009 under Nancy Lynch.
+Newport completed his undergraduate studies at Dartmouth College in 2004 and received a Ph.D. in computer science from Massachusetts Institute of Technology in 2009 under Nancy Lynch.
 He was a post-doctoral associate in the MIT computer science department from 2009-2011.
 His grandfather, John Newport, was a Baptist minister and theologian.

 Career

-Newport joined Georgetown University as an assistant professor of computer science in 2011 and was granted tenure in 2017.
+Newport joined Georgetown University as an assistant professor of computer science in 2011, was granted tenure in 2017, and was promoted to full professorship in 2024.
 His work focuses on distributed algorithms in challenging networking scenarios and incorporates the study of communications systems in nature.
 Newport is currently Provost's Distinguished Associate Professor in the Department of Computer Science at Georgetown University and the author of eight books.

-Attention Management
+Attention management

-Newport started the Study Hacks blog in 2007 where he writes about "how to perform productive, valuable and meaningful work in an increasingly distracted digital age".
+Newport started Study Hacks blog in 2007 where he writes about "how to perform productive, valuable and meaningful work in an increasingly distracted digital age".